-Director Julia Dugan, a former professional ballerina, has been teaching dance for twenty years and has a Masters in Dance Education (Stanford BA, MA).
+Director Julia Dugan, a former professional ballerina, has been teaching dance for thirty years and has a Masters in Dance Education (Stanford BA, MA).
 Julia’s unique background of professional dance and formal education has led to a progressive approach to ballet instruction that emphasizes proper alignment based on anatomical principles.
 A full curriculum—pre-ballet through advanced ballet classes—is offered for children and adults and encompasses eight graded levels.
 Students are placed and promoted into the appropriate level based on ability.
 Each of the instructors at AAB has been carefully selected based on a demonstrated ability to teach and guide students with a sound awareness of good body mechanics.

-Ballet for Tots Classes:
+Ballet for Tots

 These classes are designed for students ages 2.5 to 3.5 who are ready for an introduction to dance.
 Parents participate with their child in a creative, friendly class.
 Parents help model steps and directions, and play a role in keeping young students engaged.
 This is a great way for parents and children to explore movement together.